samoyi/note/Theories/Languages/JavaScript/UnderstandJS/performance/Recursion/Recursion.md

 2. Iterative algorithms typically consist of several different loops performing different aspects of the process, and thus introduce their own performance issues.
 However, using optimized loops in place of long-running recursive functions can result in performance improvements due to the lower overhead of loops versus that of executing a function.

 ### merge sort 递归转循环
-1. he merge sort algorithm is most frequently implemented using recursion.
+1. The merge sort algorithm is most frequently implemented using recursion.
 A simple JavaScript implementation of merge sort is as follows:
     ```js
     let count = 0;